mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

 deliberately doesn't leave as much freedom and requires a program to pass all of the compiler's checks before one gets to a working result.
 That requires higher initial effort for building an application with Rust compared to those languages.
-Additionally, there's a few mountains people need to climb before they're productive with Rust at all – mastering Rust's unique ownership system.
+Additionally, there's a mountain people need to climb before they're productive with Rust at all – that is mastering Rust's unique ownership system.

 However, when looking beyond the initial stages of a project and expanding the view on a longer time horizon where aspects like maintainability, reliability,